luguan1998/vibe-ide/README.md

 npm run build:win
 ```

-**dsh runtime in packaged builds:** `electron-builder` does not bundle the harness yet.
-In a
+**dsh runtime in packaged builds:** the harness CLI is bundled inside `resources/app.asar/vendor/harness/apps/cli`.
-packaged app, point the dsh runtime at an existing build either via the `DSH_CLI_BIN`
+The installer also places `dsh.cmd` / `dsh.ps1` / `dsh.sh` wrappers in the install root and can add them to
-environment variable, or by copying the built harness into `<install>/resources/dsh/`
+`PATH`, so `dsh` (including plugin management) works outside the IDE too. `DSH_CLI_BIN` remains available
-(`resources/dsh/apps/cli/lib/bin.js`).
+to override the runtime path when needed.

 ### Preview Built App